hdunl/MLPassCheck/README.md

 # MLPassCheck
-Partly working and abandoned project used for learning more about machine learning, neural nets, data processing, etc.
+Partly working (?) and abandoned project used for learning more about machine learning, neural nets, data processing, etc.

 # Password Strength Checker

 This is a Python project for classifying the strength of passwords using deep learning.
-It uses a recurrent neural network (LSTM) to analyze passwords and determine whether they are weak, moderate, or strong.
+It uses a recurrent neural network (LSTM) to analyze passwords and determine whether they are weak or strong.

 ## Prerequisites